lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-01-11-AI_at_Stanford.md

 but old-timers can remember when symbolic approachs were king, with the wonderful acronym [GOFAI](https://en.wikipedia.org/wiki/GOFAI).
-I was at Stanford University from 1977 until 1982, and can vividly recall the unique atmosphere of the Stanford AI Lab at that time.
+I was at Stanford University from 1977 until 1982, and can vividly recall the unique atmosphere of the Stanford Artificial Intelligence Laboratory.

 ### AI in the 1960s